rajeshrinet/pystokes/pylaplace/README.md

-This folder contains the core files of PyStokes repo.
+This folder contains the core files of PyLaplace library.

 Each file corresponds to the boundary conditions in the flow.

-utils.pyx has miscellaneous functionalities
+utils.pyx has miscellaneous functionalities.